Our Approach to Prophecy (Revised 29/07/20)

 This has been God’s plan from the beginning, “Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ: According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,” (Ephesians 1:3-5).
 He has made His will known, “Having made known unto us the mystery of his will, according to his good pleasure which he hath purposed in himself: That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him: In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will: That we should be to the praise of his glory, who first trusted in Christ.”
 (Ephesians 1:9-12).

 God’s will has been made known through the foundation of prophets and Apostles laid by Jesus Christ.
-He conveyed the Father’s words to the Apostles, “For I have given unto them the words which thou gavest me; and they have received them” (John 17:8).
-And He revealed to them what is going to happen, “The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.”
+It was He who conveyed the Father’s words to the Apostles, “For I have given unto them the words which thou gavest me; and they have received them” (John 17:8).
+And he revealed to them what is going to happen, “The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.”
 (Revelation1:1-2).
 A true understanding of prophecies comes through what Christ taught His Apostles.
 He laid a foundation through both the prophets and the Apostles so that our understanding aligns with what He is doing in achieving the Father’s will.

 We have been warned not to add to, or take away from what He has taught by making our own interpretations, “For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.”
 (Revelation 22:18-19).